 Purpose of this document

-This document describes language vulnerabilities and application design vulnerabilities and mechanisms to avoid them.
+This document describes language vulnerabilities and application design vulnerabilities as well as mechanisms to avoid them.
 These vulnerabilities can be mistakes in design or programming or features or can be the absence of a feature.

-A property of a programming language that can contribute to, or that is strongly correlated with, application vulnerabilities in programs written in that language is a language vulnerability.
+A language vulnerability is a property of a programming language that can contribute to mistakes

+, or that is strongly correlated with, application vulnerabilities in programs written in that language is a language vulnerability. .
 As an example of the absence of a feature, encapsulation (control of where names can be referenced from) is generally considered beneficial since it narrows the interface between modules and can help prevent data corruption.
 The absence of encapsulation from a programming language can thus be regarded as a vulnerability.
 A property together with its complement can both be considered language vulnerabilities.
-For example, automatic storage reclamation (garbage collection) can be a vulnerability since it can interfere with time predictability and result in a safety hazard (see IEC 61508-1[16] for electrical system safety process requirements and IEC 61508-3[17] for software safety processes).
+For example, automatic storage reclamation (garbage collection) can be a vulnerability since it can interfere with time predictability and result in a safety hazard (see IEC 61508-1 for electrical system safety process requirements and IEC 61508-3 for software safety processes).
 On the other hand, the absence of automatic storage reclamation can also be a vulnerability since programmers can mistakenly free storage prematurely, resulting in dangling references.

 This document can be used by the following: